Player Events & Interactions

 if (message.startsWith("!help")) {

-event.cancel = true; // Hide from chat (only sender sees our response)
+event.cancel = true; // Hide the raw command from chat

 player.sendMessage("§6=== Custom Commands ===");